3lpsy/boucanpy/README.md

 This project is an attempt to implement a lightweight burp collaborator-esc application and consists of two main components: a DNS Server (Custom Python Implemention with dnslib) and an API.

+For more information on Burp Collaborator, checkout [burp's documentation](https://portswigger.net/burp/documentation/collaborator)

 When answering queries, the DNS server hits the API with information regarding the DNS query.
 The API will then serve the log of the DNS queries via a RESTful HTTP API as well as front-end (HTML/JS) web GUI.

 ## Building and Running